-- <prefix>.SZWEAUTH contains few Zowe component programs to start Zowe and ZSS. - <prefix>.SZWEEXEC contains few utility executables will be used by Zowe. - <prefix>.SZWESAMP contains sample JCLs to help you configure or start Zowe.
+- sZWEEXEC contains few utility executables will be used by Zowe. - | prefix>.SZWESAMP contains sample JCLs to help you configure or start Zowe.

 If you install Zowe with convenience build, these data sets will be created by zwe install command.
 If you install Zowe with SMPE or equivalent methods, these data sets will be created during install and you are not required to run zwe install command.
 The above data sets will be overwritten during upgrade process.

 Zowe configuration and runtime also use few other data sets to store customization.
 These data sets will not be overwritten during upgrade.

 - zowe.setup.datasets.parmlib defined in Zowe configuration, which contains user customized PARMLIB members. - zowe.setup.datasets.jcllib defined in Zowe configuration, which contains user customized JCLs or JCLs generated by zwe init command. - zowe.setup.datasets.authLoadlib defined in Zowe configuration is optional.
-If the user choose to copy out load libraries from <prefix>.SZWEAUTH, they will be placed here.
-With this option, you have better control on what will be APF authorized other than authorize whole <prefix>.SZWEAUTH. - zowe.setup.datasets.authPluginLib defined in Zowe configuration contains extra load libraries used by ZIS plugins.
+If the user choose to copy out load libraries from cprefix>.SZWEAUTH, they will be placed here.
+With this option, you have better control on what will be APF authorized other than authorize whole <prefix>.SZWEAUTH. - zowe.setup.datasets.authPluginLib defined in Zowe configuration contains extra load libraries used by ZIS plugins. - zowe.setup.datasets.loadlib defined in zowe configuration contains load libraries that do not need authorization, such as a version of the configuration manager that can be used within REXX.